jeffblackadar/oc-transpo-maps/oc_doc_1_load.md

 ### Load the data from the shapefiles into the database
 The data load program reads each shapefile and stores the data into fields in the database.
 Loading the data makes it more easy to query.
 It can also be groomed for analytical purposes to allow comparison of transit routes from different years.

-run the program oc_1_shp_data_load.r.
-It takes approximately 2 hours to read and process all 5661 files.
+run the program [oc_1_shp_data_load.r](https://github.com/jeffblackadar/oc-transpo-maps/blob/master/oc_1_shp_data_load.r).
+It takes approximately 2 hours to read and process all 5661 files on my desktop computer.

 #### Check for data quality